smarie/java-octminer/README.md

 # java-octminer
-An octave extension for Rapidminer 5, formerly hosted at https://svn.java.net/svn/octminer~svnrepository
+An octave extension for Rapidminer 5, formerly hosted at https://svn.java.net/svn/octminer~svnrepository.
+An octave extension for Rapidminer 5, formerly hosted at https://svn.java.net/svn/octminer~svnrepository.
+This is therefore a simple copy of the SVN repository for reference.
+Feel free to propose pull requests to port it to rapidminer 6 and to move to a proper Git repository structure !